Charitable Gift Annuity (CGA)

 How Do I Make a Gift Using a Charitable Gift Annuity?

 Charitable gift annuities cannot be issued in every state because of differing regulatory requirements.
-LDS Philanthropies can advise you regarding availability in your state.
-The professional staff of LDS Philanthropies drafts a gift annuity document that names the annuitant and the gift recipient, either the Church or one of its institutions.
+Philanthropies can advise you regarding availability in your state.
+The professional staff of Philanthropies drafts a gift annuity document that names the annuitant and the gift recipient, either the Church or one of its institutions.
 Once the document is signed by both you and Deseret Trust Company, you transfer cash or marketable securities to Deseret Trust Company.

 Before you begin, be sure your financial and legal advisors are part of your gift strategy team.
 A charitable gift annuity can have an impact on other parts of your financial and estate plan.
-The professional staff at LDS Philanthropies can assist you and your advisors in the completion of your gift annuity documents.
+The professional staff at Philanthropies can assist you and your advisors in the completion of your gift annuity documents.

 Other Facts You Should Know About a Charitable Gift Annuity